 What happens if I'm required to keep CDL medical documents on file and don't?

-Your CDL will be downgraded and you can't operate a commercial vehicle.
-To release the downgrade, you must submit unexpired medical documents.
+Your CDL will be downgraded and you won't be approved to operate a commercial vehicle.
+To release the downgrade, you'll need to have current medical documents.

-- If your intrastate medical waiver has expired, see Intrastate Medical Waiver on how to apply for a new one.
+- If your intrastate medical waiver has expired, see Intrastate Medical Waiver to learn how to apply for a new one.

 - If you don't have an intrastate medical waiver,